Table of Contents

 Step 1: Makeup Remover and Oil Cleanser

-The first step of the Korean skincare routine is to remove all your makeup and other impurities using an oil-based cleanser.
+The first step of the Korean skincare routine is to wash your face and remove all your makeup and other impurities using an oil-based cleanser.
 This is the first part of the “double-cleanse” method.
 The second part is done using a water-cleanser, but we’ll talk more about that in Step 2.

 Gently massage your oil-based cleanser into your dry skin, then rinse with lukewarm water.
 This will help get rid of oil-based debris such as makeup, sunscreen, sebum, and pollution.